Travel in F-1 status

 - Valid F-1 visa

-- I-20 with travel signature
+- I-20 with valid travel signature (see below)

 It is also recommended to carry the following items:

 - Print-out of your current class registration (or next semester’s class registration if traveling during a break)

 - Financial documents that reflect the resources listed on your I-20

 Travel in F-1 status as an alum on OPT has different requirements.
 For information about traveling while you are on Post Completion OPT, please review the Travel on OPT information.

 If you are traveling internationally in the next few months, take a moment to check page 2 of your most recent I-20 to see if you need a new travel signature.
 Signatures are valid for 12 months from the most recent date in the “Travel Endorsement” box on page 2 of your I-20.